-1958 Plymouth Parked in a Barn For Over 15 Years – Too Rare of a Car to Hot Rod
+1958 Plymouth Savoy Found Parked in a Barn For Over 15 Years – The Story of a Rare Hot Rod

 Unless we’re mistaken, this is the most basic of basic engines Chrysler had for the Savoy, a 230 cubic-inch line-6 (3.8-liter).
 It’s the Flathead Six that traces its roots to before World War II and probably made around 115-130 horsepower on Plymouth models at the time.
 Ironically, 1958 is also the year they brought out the new, much more efficient slant-6.